amelia-shull/snake/README.md

 }
 ```
 For a single player game, the `players` array will only contain one element, for multi-player it would contain two.
 The `body` array contains points representing the location of the player's snake, the 0 element being the head.
 The `food` field contains a single point representing where the food is located.

+## Database Schema
+Insert db schemas here

+## Docker Containers
+name of docker container for each component, the network address/port they are available in.